 The department consists of 8 teaching rooms with 2 dedicated to each subject specialism.

 - S101/102 Graphics: Full suite of PCs, in-class printing facilities, range of graphics tools and equipment.

-- S103/104 Textiles: Full range of sewing machines, heat press, range of textiles tools and equipment, class set of laptops.
+- S103/105 Textiles: Full range of sewing machines, heat press, range of textiles tools and equipment.

-- S105/106 Resistant Materials: Fully equipped modern workshops, freestanding machines, traditional work benches, range of specialist tools and equipment.
+- S105/106 Product Design: Fully equipped modern workshops, freestanding machines, traditional work benches, range of specialist tools and equipment, suite of sewing machines.

 - S110/111 Food: Full range of cooking facilities, food preparation area, specialist tools and equipment, study area, refrigeration facilities, dishwasher and laundry facilities, class set of laptops.